MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 All statistics defined in the game can be queried for their definition, regardless of whether they were set up as resetting statistics or not.

-This is important to note, since statistics can be created via the [UpdateUserStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserstatistics) call.
+This is important to note, since statistics can be created using the [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics) call.
 Any statistics not created with a reset period (`VersionChangeInterval`) will not have one to start, and so a query for the statistic configuration would return with this parameter set to `Never`.

-Using the example above, if the title also had a statistics named `FlagsCaptured` created via [UpdateUserStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserstatistics) (or created in the Game Manager directly on a player), and a couple of weeks had passed, it would appear like the call shown below...
+Using the example above, if the title also had a statistics named `FlagsCaptured` created using [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics) (or created in the Game Manager directly on a player), and a couple of weeks had passed, it would appear as shown in the call shown below.

 ```csharp
 public void GetPlayerStatisticDefinitions() {